Please view the FAQs page to find answers to commonly asked questions.

 The genenames.org REST web-service is a convenient and quick way of searching and fetching data from our database within a script/program.
 Users may request results as either XML or JSON making our data easier to parse.

-Our search options allow users to search all of our active gene symbol reports, gene family reports and static web pages quickly and with ease.
+Our search options allow users to search all of our active gene symbol reports, gene group reports and static web pages quickly and with ease.
 The search server utilises Apache Solr which offers a powerful full-text search, hit highlighting and faceted searching.
 Faceted searching allows you to search for a particular keyword and then filter the results by record/page type, locus group and locus type.

 The search form can be found within the mast head of each page.
-Enter a search term within the search input box and click on the spy glass icon; the default option searches the whole site including gene symbol reports and gene families.
-Users can also click on the drop down to the left of the input box and search only specific areas of the site (i.e symbols, gene families or static web pages).
+Enter a search term within the search input box and click on the spy glass icon; the default option searches the whole site including gene symbol reports and gene groups.
+Users can also click on the drop down to the left of the input box and search only specific areas of the site (i.e symbols, gene groups or static web pages).

 Details about the download files contained within the statistics & downloads page and fields contain within.